9 of the most romantic places in Surrey

 Pack a bottle of Champagne, wrap up warm and escape outdoors to one of these romantic Surrey escapes this month…

 While the picnicking hoards still ascend the slopes of Box Hill in the summer, you can usually discover a quiet little corner for yourself, especially in the earlier months of the year.
-Last year marked the 200th anniversary of the death of globally-loved author, Jane Austen, so maybe it’s time to recreate that famous Emma picnic scene – just hopefully with far more enjoyment and a happier ending!
 Make sure to explore the stepping stones while you’re there.

-Recently recreated and opened up to the public for free, the Deepdene is said to be one of the country’s most historically-significant gardens.
+Recently recreated and opened up to the public, the Deepdene is said to be one of the country’s most historically-significant gardens.
 Only minutes out of Dorking town centre, you can discover the area’s connection to the famous Hope Diamond, the unique Hope family Mausoleum and stroll on to villages like Brockham and Betchworth.

 Did you know that Surrey has a natural waterfall?
 While it may not be listed among the wonders of the world just yet, it’s found among the beautiful walking countryside, near Friday Street.
 There’s the added bonus of being able to pop into ‘Surrey’s most secluded pub’, the Surrey Life award-winning Stephan Langton, while you’re in the area, too.